TomFraser/FG-B-2017/Docs/Docs.md

 #### Contains (.h)

-The Kicker libary controls the actions of the solenoid and lightgate on each robot
+The Kicker libary controls the actions of the solenoid and lightgate on each robot, allowing us to kick goals from a distance.

 To use the library, import it into your main c++ file